Chania: Sports

 Water sports are very popular in Chania.
 The local water polo team, Nautical Club of Chania, N.O.X. has managed to be a protagonist in the primary league of the Greek national championship for years.
-Several athletes of this team have also played extensively for the Greece men's national water polo team, which has achieved major international successes.
+Several athletes of this team have also played for Greece men's national water polo team, which has achieved major international successes.

 Football and basketball are also very popular in the town, however not as successful.
-The main football teams are PAE Chania (whose home ground is the Perivolia Municipal Stadium), and "Ionia".
-Platanias FC (based in the nearby town of Platanias) gained 36 points in the football championship in the 2013 Super League.
+The main football team is Chania FC (whose home ground is the Perivolia Municipal Stadium).
+Platanias FC (originally based at Maleme stadium near the town of Platanias) played in the top tier Greek Super League between 2012-2013 and 2017-2018.
+Platanias also played at Perivolia stadium during this period before returning to the smaller Maleme stadium after relegation.

 The main clubs for athletics are "Eleftherios Venizelos" and "Kydon".
 The "Antisfairisi" club is specialized in tennis, table tennis and also has a significant tradition in chess.
-Many of the above sports are being practiced in the Stadium of Chania, built in 1935 with the financial support of Elena Venizelou, then wife of Eleftherios Venizelos.
+Many of the above sports are being practiced in the old Stadium of Chania, built in 1935 with the financial support of Elena Venizelou, then wife of Eleftherios Venizelos.

-There is also an open swimming pool for water sports in Nea Chora.
-A new indoor one which has been built on the nearby Akrotiri Peninsula in 2006, but has not opened to the public yet because of the estimated operational costs.
-A modern indoor stadium for basketball, volleyball and more, called Chania Kladissos Indoor Hall, has also been built between 2002 and 2005 near Nea Chora (Kladisos area).
+There is an open swimming pool for water sports in the suburb of Nea Chora.
+A new indoor pool, which was built on the nearby Akrotiri Peninsula in 2006, has not yet opened to the public because of the estimated operational costs.

+A modern indoor stadium for basketball, volleyball and other indoor sports and events, called Chania Kladissos Indoor Hall, was also built in 2005 near Nea Chora (Kladissos area).

 There is a very active climbing and hiking club (Greek Mountaineering Club of Chania, E.O.S.
 Chanion) organizing weekly excursions of varying difficulty on the mountains of Crete and several other longer term missions in mainland Greece and abroad.